Paw Patrol Birthday Party Ideas

 Here’s how ours went.
 The kids crawled through a castle tent and then had to crawl under pool noodles we had arched and staked into the ground.
 Then they had to jump from square to square.
 Climb up the slide on to the trampoline and fight the bad guy (my husband) with foam swords.
 Slide down the slide and rescue the animals inside the play house.
 Jump the squares back, go under the noodles again and through the castle to win!

 I did ours in the afternoon 2-4pm so we just had juice boxes, ice cream sandwiches, and my son’s favorite Cheeto Puffs.
 This was sufficient for a group of 5 year olds.
 But you could definitely get creative with Paw Patrol themed food.

 We took a break inside because it was getting warm out and opened presents and played a version of doggy where’s your bone.

 When the games were done the kids played together outside.
 We got out the bubbles and they each got to take one home along with their airplanes, and a Paw Patrol mask we found in an 8 pack at Walmart.

-I kept the decorations pretty simple with balloons and streamers orange and yellow (my kid’s favorite colors) to decorate the backyard and we used Paw Patrol napkins and plates.
+I rented a bouncy castle, kept the decorations pretty simple with balloons and streamers orange and yellow (my kid’s favorite colors) to decorate the backyard and we used Paw Patrol napkins and plates.

 The kids had a great time and I’m always glad when the party is over.
 It can be exhausting 🙂 Especially if you get some high energy kids.
 But my son said he loved it and had a super fun time with all his friends, so in the end it was worth it.